thevirtuoso1973/COMP0016-Team26-Project-Site/content/system-design/_index.md

 ### Architecture of NudgeMe

-_See the embedded Figma at the top of the page for a more convenient way to zoom in and read the diagram._
+_See the embedded Figma at the top of the page for a more convenient way to zoom in and read this diagram._

 <img src="https://user-images.githubusercontent.com/46009390/110238878-dd728500-7f3b-11eb-9c0d-6eb785270703.png"
 alt="Architecture diagram of NudgeMe"